euroscipy/euroscipy_proceedings/papers/robert_cimrman/robert_cimrman.rst

 The basic structure of the code allows flexible definition of various problems.
-The problems are defined using components directly corresponding to mathematical counterparts of a weak formulation in the finite element setting: solution domain and its sub-domains (regions), variables from various discrete function spaces, equations as sums of terms (weak form integrals), various kinds of boundary conditions, material/constitutive parameters etc.
+The problems are defined using components directly corresponding to mathematical counterparts present in a weak formulation of a problem in the finite element setting: a solution domain and its sub-domains (regions), variables belonging to suitable discrete function spaces, equations as sums of terms (weak form integrals), various kinds of boundary conditions, material/constitutive parameters etc.

 The key notion in SfePy is a *term*, which is the smallest unit that can be used to build *equations*.
-It corresponds to a weak formulation integral and takes usually several arguments: optional material parameters, a single virtual (or test) function variable and zero or more state (or unknown) variables.
+It corresponds to a weak formulation integral and takes usually several arguments: (optional) material parameters, a single virtual (or test) function variable and zero or more state (or unknown) variables.
 The available terms are listed at our web site (http://sfepy.org/doc-devel/terms_overview.html).
 The already existing terms allow to solve problems from many scientific domains, see Figure :ref:`gallery`.